swaptacular/swpt_accounts/protocol.rst

    reserved:

    * Bit ``0`` has the meaning "unreachable account", indicating that the account can not receive incoming transfers.
+Eeach "scheduled for deletion" account MUST be indicated as "unreachable account" as well.

    * Bit ``1`` has the meaning "overflown account", indicating that the account's principal have breached the ``int64`` boundaries.